 We spoke with local hiking dad Mike Loney about his top safety tips for families out on the trail.
 Loney has volunteered since 2002 with Snohomish County Volunteer Search and Rescue (SCVSAR).
-His experiences as a dad and a rescuer give him a dual perspective on how to prepare for a hiking and camping with kids.
-Here are some of his top recommendations on gearing up, if a child gets lost and potential dangers to watch out for.
+His experiences as a dad and a rescuer give him a dual perspective on how to prepare for hiking and camping with kids.
+Here are some of his top recommendations on gearing up, what to do if a child gets lost and potential dangers to watch out for.
 Plus, we've included what to do if you encounter a wild animal.

 Get the right gear for kids and train them how to use it.